 Being a Java developer you’re probably familiar with JDBC as a way to work with relational databases, either directly or via abstractions like Spring’s

 JDBCTemplate or MyBatis.
-Also many tools for ETL, Business Intelligence and data management use JDBC drivers to interact with relational databases.
+Many tools for ETL, Business Intelligence, and data management also use JDBC drivers to interact with relational databases.

-As Cypher, like SQL is a textual parametrizable query language that can return tabular results, it was possible for us to support the JDBC APIs, and make a Neo4j-JDBC driver available.
+As Cypher, like SQL, is a textual parametrizable query language that can return tabular results, it was possible for us to support the JDBC APIs and make a Neo4j-JDBC driver available.
 More details on how to use it can be found with our example project for Java-JDBC.
-There we implement the backend as minimal Java webapp that leverages Neo4j-JDBC to connect to Neo4j Server.
+There, we implement the backend as a minimal Java webapp that leverages Neo4j-JDBC to connect to Neo4j Server.

 Extending Neo4j Server with a Server Extension